-- 6.40 During construction it is essential that steps are taken to ensure all personnel understand the nature conservation objectives of the development.
-On developments which include a mitigation strategy; ensuring that appropriate steps are taken to safeguard nature conservation features and that all individuals working on the development are suitably informed will likely be a condition of planning approval.
+- 6.44.
+During construction it is essential that steps are taken to ensure all personnel understand the nature conservation objectives of the development, theses should be laid out in a Construction Environmental Management Plan (CEMP).
+On developments which include a mitigation strategy; ensuring that appropriate steps are taken to safe-guard nature conservation features and that all individuals working on the development are suitably informed will likely be a condition of planning approval.
 Nature conservation reports should describe the measures which will be taken to ensure existing nature conservation features should be conserved during the construction phase.
-Such reports should also address: - Identification of and contact details for responsible personnel. - Timing of works to minimise the risk of disturbance to protected and other species. - Procedures for dealing with unexpected discoveries, such as previously undetected protected species or injured wildlife.
-If a protected species is found, even after planning permission has been granted, the developer should stop work immediately and contact Natural England for further advice. - 6.41 Planning permission being granted does not in any way relinquish or diminish the applicant's legal responsibilities when dealing with any protected species (National or European). (see Part 2)
+Such reports should also address: - identification of and contact details for responsible personnel, - timing of works to minimise the risk of disturbance to protected and other species, - procedures for dealing with unexpected discoveries, such as previously undetected protected species or injured wildlife.
+If a protected species is found, even after planning permission has been granted, the developer should stop work immediately and contact Natural England for further advice.